brycewray/eleventy_bundler/src/posts/2019/12/packing-up.md

 Well, for those of you still in the room: bear with me, because there's a story here even if you're not at all into building Web sites.
 It's about helping a good product built by a [good person](https://www.zachleat.com) get even better.

-Still, for those who are edging toward the exits, I won't [bury the lede](https://style.mla.org/dont-bury-the-lede/): I found a way to come back to my favorite SSG, [Eleventy](https://11ty.org).
+Still, for those who are edging toward the exits, I won't [bury the lede](https://style.mla.org/dont-bury-the-lede/): I found a way to come back to my favorite SSG, [Eleventy](https://11ty.dev).
 But, mind you, this is Eleventy on steroids, with added awesomeness that *bundler* software--- specifically, [webpack](https://webpackjs.org)---makes possible.

 I know some of this (all of this?) is Greek to some of you.
 I'll try to fix that.

-## Bundles of (not) fun
+## Before bundlers&nbsp;.&nbsp;.&nbsp;.

 I'd never heard of bundlers in general, or webpack in particular, until a year or so ago; and only in the last couple of months have I begun to "get" the whole point of bundlers.
 Now I am a firm believer in them.
-In the next few paragraphs, I'll endeavor to explain their purpose as best I can.
-I also highly encourage you to read a snappy article by [Victor Zhou](https://victorzhou.com/) called "[Why Webpack? (or, How Not to Serve JavaScript)](https://victorzhou.com/blog/why-you-should-use-webpack/)," which explains all this very, very well *and* entertainingly at the same time.
+In the next few paragraphs, I'll endeavor to explain their purpose as best I can. **I also highly encourage you to read a snappy article by [Victor Zhou](https://victorzhou.com/) called "[Why Webpack? (or, How Not to Serve JavaScript)](https://victorzhou.com/blog/why-you-should-use-webpack/),"** which explains all this very, very well *and* entertainingly at the same time.

 Just as Mr. Zhou did, I will explain bundlers by describing the pains-in-the-fanny which their creators intended that they prevent.

-Until not all that many years ago, if you wanted to add JavaScript code to your Web site for whatever interactive jazz you wanted it to do, you'd either link to .js files&nbsp;.&nbsp;.&nbsp;.
+Until not all that many years ago, if you wanted to add JavaScript code to your Web site for whatever interactive jazz you wanted it to do, you'd either link to JS files&nbsp;.&nbsp;.&nbsp;.

 ```html
 <script src="/js/comments-script.js"></script>